Skip to Content

 Summer Garden Tips & Garden Tour – Garden Maintenance in the Summer

-These tips may help you get the garden of your dreams, too!Garden bed with bird bath
+These tips will help you get the garden of your dreams!Garden bed with bird bath

-I have lots of early spring bulbs such as tulips, hyacinths and daffodils which give me very early spring color, but when they finish flowering that is not the end of the color.
+Early spring bulbs such as tulips, hyacinths, and daffodils give very early spring color, but when they finish flowering, you will need something that continues adding color.

-My main front garden bed has a lovely ground cover called Ice plant which is ablaze with color all summer long.
-Gardenias, gladioli, liatris and re-blooming daylilies give more color as their all get their turn in the sun.
+Ice plants are a good choice, since they are ablaze with color all summer long.
+Gardenias, gladioli, liatris, and re-blooming daylilies give more color as they all get their turn in the sun.

 After the splendor that comes from early spring bulbs and the yellow blaze of my forsythia, a summer garden bed can look pretty ragged if you don’t ensure that you have something to take over.

 Summer blooming perennials do that job nicely.
-Lambs ears, daylilies, roses, baptisia and canna lilies fill up a semi sunny bed which is the main garden bed visible from our deck and it gives us color all summer long.Summer garden bed and statue
+Lambs’ ears, daylilies, roses, baptisia, and canna lilies will fill up a semi-sunny bed and give color all summer long.Summer garden bed and statue

 Be sure to deadhead flowers to encourage more blossoms.

-Dead-heading removes spent blooms and encourages the plant to fill out for more flowers soon.
+Deadheading removes spent blooms and encourages plants to fill out with more flowers soon.

 If you hate this job, be sure to check out these plants that don’t need deadheading.If you dead head roses, you will have blooms all summer long.

-Watering early in the morning prevents mildew and allows me to get the most out of the water that the garden bed gets.
+Watering early in the morning prevents mildew and allows you to get the most out of the water that your garden beds receives

-Roses, daylilies, red hot pokers, black eyed Susan, foxgloves and other sun loving plants are perfect for keeping this big bed in full bloom.Sunny garden bed gets sunlight most of the day.
+Roses, daylilies, red hot pokers, black eyed Susans, foxgloves, and other sun-loving plants are perfect for keeping a garden in full bloom.Sunny garden bed gets sunlight most of the day.

 The positioning of plants matters a great deal.